eeshansrivastava89/weather-app/README.md

     *   Temperature from tenths of Celsius to Fahrenheit
     *   Wind speed from meters/second to mph
     *   Precipitation from tenths of mm to mm
-*   If NOAA data is unavailable, the app seamlessly falls back to combined forecast + simulated data